MicrosoftDocs/semantic-kernel-docs/semantic-kernel/howto/coreskills.md

 Console.WriteLine(myOutput);
 ```

 Note how the input streams through a pipeline of three functions executed serially.
-Expressed sequentially as in a pipeline:
+Expressed sequentially as in a chain of functions:

 | "   i n f i n i t e    s p a c e    " → | TextSkill.TrimStart → | TextSkill.TrimEnd → | TextSkill.Uppercase → |
 |---|---|---|---|